Arnulf of Metz: Life

 Arnulf was born to an important Frankish family near Nancy in Lorraine around 582.
 The family owned vast domains between the Moselle and Meuse rivers.
 As an adolescent, he was called to the Merovingian court of king Theudebert II (595–612) of Austrasia, where he was educated by Gondulf of Provence.
 Arnulf was later sent to serve as dux at the Schelde.

 Arnulf gave distinguished service at the Austrasian court under Theudebert II.
 He distinguished himself both as a military commander and in the civil administration; at one time he had under his care six distinct provinces.
 Arnulf married in 596 to a noblewoman whom later sources identify as Dode or Doda (born c.
 584), the paternal aunt of Saint Glodesind of France, an abbess of a monastery in Metz.
-Chlodulf of Metz was their eldest son, but more important was their second son Ansegisel, who married Begga, daughter of Pepin I of Landen.
-Arnulf is thus the male-line grandfather of Pepin of Herstal, great-grandfather of Charles Martel and great-great-great-grandfather of Charlemagne.
+Chlodulf of Metz was their eldest son, but more important was their close relative Ansegisel, who married Begga, daughter of Pepin I of Landen.

 Around 611, Arnulf and his friend Romaricus, likewise an officer of the court, planned to make a pilgrimage to the Abbey of Lérins.
 Chlothachar, who appreciated Arnulf's administrative skills, offered him the vacant see of Metz, the capital of the Austrasian kingdom.
 His wife took the veil as a nun in a monastery at Trèves, and Arnulf saw it as a sign of God and became a priest and bishop afterwards.
 He continued to serve as the king's steward and courtier.